kevinhartman/LiquidKit/README.md

 Purpose
 =======
-This library is a good option for people who are using SpriteKit on iOS and want to have a small amount of liquid simulation going on in their scene.
-It's not a fast implementation, because it's implemented using a combination of several built-in CoreImage filters (the only option for SpriteKit on iOS, because SpriteKit effect filters must be CIFilters, and on iOS, it's not currently possible to implement a custom  low-level CIFilter).
+This library is ~~a good option for people who are using SpriteKit on iOS~~ and want to have a small amount of liquid simulation going on in their scene.
+It's not a fast implementation, because it's implemented using a combination of several built-in CoreImage filters (the only option for SpriteKit on iOS, because ~~SpriteKit effect filters must be CIFilters~~, and on iOS, it's not currently possible to implement a custom  low-level CIFilter).

+<b>Note:</b>
+If you need something fast, but you're using SpriteKit, you can now use SKShader instead of CIFilters.
+The introduction of this in the latest SpriteKit (at the time this was written), makes this library irrelevant.

 The library is also an option on OS X for people who are using SpriteKit and do not want to implement a custom low-level CIFilter.